How to use Sponsored Brands video ads in Amazon Advertising – the platform’s best-performing ad format so far, according to Amazon.

 Sponsored Brands video is a visual ad format that shows on Amazon search results pages and product detail pages to promote your products.

-The ads are keyword targeted, allowing you to pinpoint the most relevant audiences and priced on a cost-per-click model so you only pay when a user shows enough interest in your ad to click through to the product detail page.
+These Amazon PPC ads are keyword targeted, allowing you to pinpoint the most relevant audiences and priced on a cost-per-click model so you only pay when a user shows enough interest in your ad to click through to the product detail page.

 The ads include three key components: product details, an auto-play video and a mute toggle button, as shown above.